UPDATE : February 9, 2026 - 19:51

-The European Heritage Days, the largest and most popular cultural event in Europe, will be held on Saturday 28 and Sunday 29 September.
+The European Heritage Days, Europe's largest and most popular cultural event, will be held on Saturday 28th and Sunday 29th September.

 For the first time, the public will be able to access this extraordinary panoramic point of the Palace, a place that since its construction was reserved exclusively for sovereigns.